Keep Your Garden Tools in Top Shape Over the Winter with These 3 Easy Steps

-After the last leaf is raked and the final bulb is planted, it's time to settle your tools in for a well-deserved winter rest.
+After the last leaf is raked and the final bulb is planted, it's time to settle your garden tools in for a well-deserved winter rest.
 Hand tools with metal blades, such as trowels, weeders, and shovels, especially need to be cleaned off and protected from rust over the colder months.
 Plus, giving them a little TLC at the end of the gardening season means they'll be ready to go and right where you need them when spring rolls around again.
-To keep your tool blades sparkly and free of dust during hibernation, all you'll need is a little sand and oil.
-Follow these three easy steps to ensure your treasured tools will be in great shape for another season working the soil, and for many more to come.
+To keep your tool blades sparkly during hibernation, all you'll need is a little sand and oil.
+Follow these easy steps to ensure your treasured tools will be in top shape for another season working the soil, and for many more to come.

 Gather your clean and dry tools (rinse off any dirt or sap, or scrub off caked on mud with a stiff brush or steel-wool scrubbing pad).
 Plunge the metal ends into the sandy mix.
 Place the pot or bucket containing the tools in a cool, dry place for winter storage and let the mix do its work.
 Keep wooden tool handles from splitting and drying out during the winter months by rubbing them with linseed oil or mineral oil ($6, The Home Depot) before storage.

-3. When spring rolls around, remove the tools from the mixture and wipe down the blades with a piece of burlap or coarse cloth.
-If you don't want to overwinter your tools, you can just plunge them into the mixture several times to remove debris in the fall and then polish with a coarse cloth and hang for storage.
-Keep the sandy mixture for use anytime you want to spruce up your tools.
+When spring arrives, remove the tools from the sandy mixture and wipe down the blades with a piece of burlap or coarse cloth.
+If you'd rather hang up your tools over the winter, you can just plunge them into the mixture several times to remove debris in the fall and then polish with a coarse cloth before hanging them for storage.
+Keep the sandy mixture nearby to use anytime you want to spruce up your tools.